QuantEcon/lecture-julia.myst/_sources/dynamic_programming/smoothing.md

 * relabeling consumption as tax collections and nonfinancial income as government expenditures
 * relabeling the consumer's debt as the government's *assets*

-For elaborations on this theme, please see {doc}`Optimal Savings II: LQ Techniques <dynamic_programming/perm_income_cons>` and later parts of this lecture.
+For elaborations on this theme, please see {doc}`Optimal Savings II: LQ Techniques <perm_income_cons>` and later parts of this lecture.

 We'll consider two closely related alternative assumptions about the consumer's exogenous nonfinancial income process (or in the tax-smoothing